 The feces of bats, it can be quite hazardous to your health and has a strong odor.
 This can be found on the outside of the building or inside the attic.

 Every bat removal is different and, often due to the structure and where they are getting in, seeing them like this is difficult or impossible sometimes.

-As per the CDC – “Histoplasmosis is caused by Histoplasma, a fungus that lives in the soil, particularly where there’s a large amount of bird or bat poop.
+According to the CDC – “Histoplasmosis is caused by Histoplasma, a fungus that lives in the soil, particularly where there’s a large amount of bird or bat poop.
 The infection ranges from mild to life-threatening.
 It can be misdiagnosed because its symptoms are similar to those of other illnesses. “

 We have listed the required steps below